TRossen89/Portfolio/README.md

 A full-stack enhancement to Danske Spil’s internal messaging system used to notify users about outages and service updates.
 I implemented functionality allowing staff to update the destination of already-sent messages, eliminating the need to delete and recreate them — significantly improving operational efficiency and reducing the risk of human error.

-> This code is proprietary and hosted internally at Danske Spil, so it is not available in this repository.
+> This project is proprietary and hosted internally at Danske Spil, so it is not available in this repository.

 **Status:** Ready for QA testing.